Dmytro-Posyliuzhnyi/ml-learning-journal/Notes.md

 Learned more about regularization.
 Specifically about *L2* regularization (Ridge regression).
 Explanation that helped me to get intuition behind *L2* regularization: [Overfitting: L2 regularization](https://developers.google.com/machine-learning/crash-course/overfitting/regularization)

+*Time: 3:05 PM*

+Added notes on *Lasso* and *Elastic Net Regression*.
+I noticed that recently I've been copying a lot of notes from books, which feels like "notes for the sake of notes."
+I should avoid this approach and focus on gaining a deeper intuition behind what I learn, and only then explain it in my own words.

 ---

 *Date: January 11, 2025*